 Write a short little piece besides each of the tools you’re adding to your page.

-Let your readers know how long you’ve been using the tool for, why you’re using it and recommending it to others.
+Let your readers know how long you’ve been using the tool for, why you’re using it and why you’re recommending it.

 #5.
-Don’t make all your links affiliate links
+Don’t make all of your links affiliate links

-I know one of the aims of creating a recommended tools and resources page is to help you increase blog income, however not all your links need to be affiliate links.
+I know that one of the aims of creating a recommended tools page is to help you improve your blog’s income conversion rate, however, not all your links need to be affiliate links.

 Some links can point to useful books or articles on the web you may have read.

-So once you’ve built your powerful tools and resources page, it’s time to make it visible on your blog or website.
+Once you’ve built your well-organized tools and resources page, it’s time to make it visible on your blog.

-- Link your recommendation page in the main navigational menu of your blog or website.
+- Link your tools page in the main navigational menu of your blog or website.

-- Create a custom banner graphic for your tools and resources page, embed it with a link in your blog’s sidebar.
+- Create a custom banner graphic for your tools page, embed it with a link in your blog’s sidebar.

 - Do the same as above and place at the end of your blog posts.